The White Elephant House

 You are invited to be a houseguest in this private home – a walled, pool-villa with a private, guest accommodation consisting of a king-bedded suite of an air-conditioned bedsitting room for two guests, with desk, Satellite TV and WiFi, dressing room with walk-in closet, and ensuite bathroom with over-size, hot-water shower.

-The use of all facilities, housekeeping, linens, towels, basic toiletries, breakfast, bottled water, non-alcoholic beverages, and dinner with wine are included in the rate of THB 3480 (US$106 on Oct 6, 2018).
+The use of all facilities, housekeeping, linens, towels, basic toiletries, breakfast, bottled water, non-alcoholic beverages, and dinner with wine are included in the rate of THB 4985 (US$156 on Jan 6, 2019).
 (You can run a liquor tab at the bar.)
 Two-night minimum; 15% Discount for stays of more than 6 nights.
 Please book seven days in advance.

 Introducing The White Elephant House – Your home in Isaan.